-Situated within the National Park, Ranthambore Fort is one of the oldest in India, protected by sheer cliffs on three sides and dotted with Jain and Hindu temples.
-Kandahar Fort, a short drive away, is perched on a hill 300 metres above the plains, where a millennium of history is on display in the ruins of its palaces.
+Situated within the National Park, Ranthambore Fort is one of the oldest in India and a UNESCO World Heritage Site, protected by sheer cliffs on three sides and dotted with Jain and Hindu temples.
+Khandar Fort, a short drive away, is perched on a hill 300 metres above the plains, where a millennium of history is on display in the ruins of its palaces.
 Explore these fascinating sites with a personal guide, then enjoy a picnic lunch in a secluded setting.

 Beneath a tree in a secluded part of the camp, men can enjoy an open-air shave in the traditional Indian fashion by Roop, the camp’s resident barber.
 Local women demonstrate delicate and temporary henna skin art, traditionally applied to the hands, arms and feet of brides-to-be.